LucidtechAI/cradl-docs/use-cases/invoice_model.md

 - Inspect the summary to make sure that the training data is of sufficiently good quality to start training.
 - Go to **Models > YourModel > Training > New training** and choose the data bundle you created in the previous step.

-You have now started to train your model, and when the status of your model has gone from *training* to *active* you can test it and see the result.
+Congratulations!
+Your model is training.
+Keep an eye on the status of your model, when it has changed to *active* you can test it and start using it as you wish.